popkristina/rag_poc_solution/README.md

 - (Extra) Suggest further reading material based on the query.

-## 2. Scope of the POC
+### 2. Scope of the POC

 - Data: The POC will utilize a subset of the available AWS documentation, which is public and has no usage limitations.
-- Users: The POC will initially be implemented for one development team within Company X.
+- Users: Initially implemented to access and test from one AWS account.
 - Functionality:

     A search interface or chatbot where developers can input queries.